Garry Reed combined a professional technical writing career and a passion for all things libertarian to become The Libertarian Opinionizer.

 It’s been well documented that private citizens did exactly that in the Western World during the 19th and 20th Centuries by creating highly effective networks of mutual aid societies and more.

-Government won’t do that.
+The government won’t do that.
 The bureaucrats have a vested interest in finding and keeping as many people as possible on their rolls.
 The more people they “serve” means bigger budgets, and bigger budgets mean bigger bureaucracies, and in DC bigger bureaucracies mean more political power, more importance, more ego bloat and more opportunities for graft for the bureaucrats who run the bureaucracies.

 In 2012 the Agriculture Department spent between $2.5 million and $3 million on paid advertising encouraging “underserved” people to sign up for food stamps.
 More recipients means bigger budgets and more slush funds to spend on the administrators’ pet projects and to pad their own bank accounts.